Check This Subreddit Thread Before Buying Makeup Online

 u/evelyn_nanette: There are a bunch of rules for posting: You have to share your skin tone and your undertones.
 Then you have to say what kind of lighting you used, and whether you used a primer or not.
 All of this is to tell someone, this is exactly how I got this photo.

-Refinery29: What makes these Reddit's r/swatchitforme reviews different from what you see on a brand's website or on Sephora or Amazon?
+Refinery29: What makes these Reddit's r/swatchitforme reviews different from what you see on a brand's website or on Amazon?

 u/evelyn_nanette: I don't know that this community is consciously trying to challenge makeup brands or retailers.
 But there are a number of reasons to use Reddit.
 First, the photo is bigger, as compared to Sephora where you're only seeing this tiny-little picture.
 Also there's a sense of honesty.
 Marketing teams go through brand's reviews, we know this.
 So with Reddit, you know that it's authentic.
 It's a community, it's a forum.
 You don't really get that kind of feeling from website reviews.